 Children who are securely attached to their parents or caregiver feel protected and trust that they will be loved and protected.

 This feeling of abiding safety resonates in marriages.
-Partners who feel safe and loved are better able trust each other can regulate their emotions and successfully demonstrate conflict resolution skill in marriage
+Partners who feel safe and loved are better able to trust each other can regulate their emotions and successfully demonstrate conflict resolution skill in marriage

 Our nervous systems are shaped by our daily experiences while growing up.
-If your parents were screamers and modeled extreme emotional dysregulation, it will become the “go to” way that you’ll handle conflict in your adult marriage as well.
+If your parents were screamers and modeled extreme emotional dysregulation, it will become the “go-to” way that you’ll handle conflict in your adult marriage as well.

 I see this pattern in couples therapy on a regular basis.
 Some couples have had the misfortune of having endured highly chaotic childhoods.

 In science-based couples therapy, we help to re-train their nervous systems so that they can be the kind of partner they’d prefer to be, and not suffer needlessly from their afflicted nervous system’s habitually toxic response.